pingbird/flutter-recipes/docs/performance/timeline.md

     Make sure you scroll vertically to the ui and raster threads, bad frames will stick out like this:

     ![](https://i.tst.sh/m3oj7.png)
-10. For ui thread problems like shown above, click the timeline event and then the overlapping samples:
+10. For ui thread problems like shown above, click the timeline event and then find the overlapping samples:

     ![](https://i.tst.sh/dBZ5S.png)
 11. Locate problematic functions in the samples below: